-Working with the aileron linkage for now, thread one nylon clevis onto one of the 2mm x 180mm threaded wires.
+1. Working with the aileron linkage for now, thread one nylon clevis at least 14 turns onto one of the 2mm x 180mm threaded wires.

-2. Attach the clevis to the control horn.

-- 3. Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
+- 2. Attach the clevis to the outer hole in the control horn.
+Install a silicone tube on the clevis. - 3.
+Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
 Using a 2mm drill bit, enlarge the third hole out from the center of the arm to accommodate the aileron pushrod wire. - Plug the aileron servo into the receiver and center the servo.
 Install the servo arm onto the servo.
 The servo arm should be perpendicular to the servo and point toward the middle of the wing. - 5.
 Center the aileron and hold it in place using a couple of pieces of masking tape. - 6.
 With the aileron and aileron servo centered, carefully place a mark on the aileron pushrod wire where it crosses the hole in the servo arm. - 7.
 Using pliers, carefully make a 90 degree bend down at the mark made.
 Cut off the excess wire, leaving about 4mm beyond the bend.

-- 8. Insert the 90 degree bend down through the hole in the servo arm.
+8. Insert the 90 degree bend down through the hole in the servo arm.
 Install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape from the aileron. - Repeat step # 4 # 8 to install the second aileron linkage.
+Install the servo arm retaining screw and remove the masking tape from the aileron.

+Repeat step # 4 - # 8 to install the second aileron linkage.
 After both linkages are completed, connect both of the aileron servo leads using a Y-harness you have purchased separately.